The BEST Mascarpone Mashed Potatoes Recipe

 Jump to Recipe

+It's potato week on WGC!
+Last week was Turkey week and now we're talking everyones favorite: potatoes!
 I've officially cracked the code on the most creamy Mashed Potatoes recipe on the planet!
 You're welcome.
-It involves a little thing called Mascarpone cheese (don't let the name scare you off) which is my key ingredient to get these potatoes extra fluffy and creamy.
-Yes there is stuffing, yes there is the turkey brine, but this might be the most important dish for your thanksgiving table.
+This might be the most important dish for your thanksgiving table.
 Or serve as a side to my epic Chicken Pot Pie recipe.
 Insane!

 Why I Love This Recipe